 Since Tinker, school attorneys have navigated the Supreme Court’s admonition that students do not “shed their constitutional right to freedom of speech at the schoolhouse gate” while still helping districts preserve order and efficiency in schools.
-This session will cover practical guidance on balancing these interests in today’s politically charged climate.
-We will also explore the question currently in front of the Supreme Court about whether school districts can (or should) restrict student online speech.
+This session covered practical guidance on balancing these interests in today’s politically charged climate.
+The presenters also explored the question currently in front of the Supreme Court about whether school districts can (or should) restrict student online speech.
 Come away with a flowchart that will help you identify and address student free speech issues.

 Presenters: Michelle Basi and Kylie Piatt, Tueth Keeney Cooper Mohan & Jackstadt, St. Louis, MO